 The Source Protection Committee originally attempted to include compensation for affected landowners in their submission of the Terms of Reference.
-However, the MOECC required the Committee to remove the word "compensation" in order to have the Terms of Reference approved.
-To address concerns about implementation costs, the SPC has included policy (0.11.5) to recommend that the Ministry of the Environment and Climate Change continue funding the Ontario Drinking Water Stewardship Program, which provides financial assistance or incentives to landowners for eligible projects which help protect source water.
-The Committee also intend to press the MOECC to provide compensation in their covering letter with the submission of the plan.
+However, the MECP required the Committee to remove the word "compensation" in order to have the Terms of Reference approved.
+To address concerns about implementation costs, the SPC has included policy (O.11.5) to recommend that the province continue funding the Ontario Drinking Water Stewardship Program, which provides financial assistance or incentives to landowners for eligible projects which help protect source water.
+The Committee also intend to press the MECP to provide compensation in their covering letter with the submission of the plan.